 Our nurse or doctor experts can examine you to check that you are ok and look for DNA to support your case, if you decide to report to the police, or if you qualify for the adult self-referral service.

 If you tell the police what has happened to you they will offer to bring you to The Bridge for a forensic medical examination.
 However, you can also come and have an examination without telling the police.
-The Bridge will store your samples for 2 years in case you decide that you do want to report.
+The Bridge will store your samples for just over 2 years (26 months) in case you decide that you do want to report.